 Step 5 Decide on the best of the offer terms, complete the transaction and receive funding.

-Why is my renewal not longer than before?
+Why is my cash advance renewal not longer than before?

 Make a list of this specific information.
 Discuss it in advance of applying with all cash advance companies you want to talk to.
 You may be able to either pre-approve yourself or pre-decline yourself before applying.
 It is better to know you will likely be declined before applying, rather than applying and being declined.